William F. Vilas: Career

 He enlisted in the Union Army during the Civil War and was a captain in the 23rd Wisconsin Volunteer Infantry Regiment and later served as the lieutenant colonel of that regiment.

-Following the war, Vilas was a Professor of Law at the University of Wisconsin–Madison, and a regent of the University from 1880 to 1885 and 1898 to 1905.
-Vilas served as a member of the Wisconsin State Assembly in 1885, until he was appointed the Postmaster General between 1885 and 1888, and as Secretary of the Interior from 1888 to 1889, both under President Grover Cleveland.
+Following the war, Vilas was a professor of law at the University of Wisconsin–Madison, and a regent of the university from 1880 to 1885 and 1898 to 1905.
+Vilas served as a member of the Wisconsin State Assembly in 1885, until he was appointed the postmaster general between 1885 and 1888, and as secretary of the interior from 1888 to 1889, both under President Grover Cleveland.

 After leaving the cabinet, he led Wisconsin German Americans in the protest against the Bennett Law of 1889 which required schools to only use the English language.
 From 1891 until 1897, he was a member of the United States Senate, in which, during President Cleveland's second term, he was recognized as the chief defender of the Administration, and he was especially active in securing the repeal of the silver purchase clause of the Sherman Silver Purchase Act.
 He was unsuccessful in an 1896 reelection bid, having been defeated by Senator John Coit Spooner, who held the seat before him and whom Vilas had defeated for reelection in 1890.

 Vilas was a delegate to the Democratic National Convention of 1896, but withdrew after the adoption of the free-silver plank.
 He then became one of the chief organizers of the National Democratic Party, attended the convention at Indianapolis, and was chairman of its committee on resolutions.
 He was also the main drafter of the National Democratic Party's platform.
 Vilas, a favorite of the delegates, refused to run as the party's sacrificial lamb.
+His convention speech immediately preceded William Jennings Bryan's breakthrough "Cross of Gold" speech.

 Back in Wisconsin, he was from 1897 to 1903 a member of the commission that had charge of the erection of the State Historical Library at Madison, and from 1906 to 1908 of the commission for the construction of the new state capitol.